apkar/fdb-kubernetes-operator/docs/user_manual.md

 ## Option 3: Fake Replication

-In local test environments, you may not having any real fault domains to use, and may not care about availability.
+In local test environments, you may not be having any real fault domains to use, and may not care about availability.
 You can test in this environment while still having replication enabled by using fake fault domains:

     apiVersion: apps.foundationdb.org/v1beta1
     kind: FoundationDBCluster